course-details-portlet

 Course content

-The course will be a pre-project for the master's thesis, where the students choose the topic for the assignment during the semester.
-The subject undergoes relevant theory and methods and basic concepts using qualitative and quantitative methods.
+The course is an introduction to science theory and research methods intended to prepare the student to work on their master thesis.
+The course covers relevant theory and methods and basic concepts using qualitative and quantitative methods.
 Research design with focus on the relation between topic, problem statement, research questions and relevant theory and methods will be discussed.
 Requirements for the master thesis regarding structure, language, use of references and theory will be presented.
-The course will be completed by submitting an assigment report focusing on science theory and research methods, and an individual project work that forms the basis for the master thesis with the first chapters: background, problem, theoretical framework and methods.

 Learning outcome